 About the author and the book

 Does anyone still visit a library?
 Isn't everything on the internet?
-Hasn't everything been discovered?
+Hasn't it all been discovered?
 This is a photo of the author holding a copy of one of several PhD theses that used computer analyses to study the connection between German nouns and their gender.
 These monographs are kept on the fourth floor underground at the Zentralbibliothek Zürich.
 There are no windows down there, but with a budget of almost USD50 million a year, it is one of the world’s best-stocked libraries for academic research, making the trip worthwhile.
 It is here that the author discovered how much stuff is not on the internet.
 The findings from these treatises are not widely known and are not, therefore, taught as part of the regular syllabus for German.
 In fact, this topic is so obscure that it is not taught at all.
 Why the sun is feminine and the moon masculine, is definitely not explained in German grammar books or in German dictionaries.
 Why would anyone want to know that?

 About the author